NFontrodona/Lazyparser/docs/documentation.md

 ## standalone mode

-By default the standalone mode is enabled, this means that nothing can be executed after the call of the decorated function, for example this code won't print anything:
+By default the standalone mode is enabled, this means that nothing can be executed after the call of the decorated function, for example this code won't print anything after "starting":

 ``` python
 import lazyparser as lp